keklikyusuf/DeltaElektronika/README.md

 This is a created package for functional operation of SM15K.

-### Avaliable oeprations and functions
+### Available operations and functions
 1. Functions from datasheet [Delta Electronika](https://www.delta-elektronika.nl/upload/MANUAL_ETHERNET_AND_SEQUENCER_PROGRAMMING_SM15K.pdf)
-2. Datalogging thread for three type of frames (Basic, Ah and Wh)
+2. Data logging thread for three type of frames (Basic, Ah and Wh)
 3. Watchdog thread for safe operation
 4. Charging thread for 3 step charging algorithm
 5. Discharging thread for discharging algorithm